Stem cell research has long been touted as a likely route to the first ever hair loss cure for androgenetic alopecia.

 This is by no means the only medical discovery to be come about almost by accident.
 Both of the only clinically-proven, MHRA and FDA-approved genetic hair loss treatments were found to have positive effects on hair growth after initially being used to treat other medical conditions.

-The oral male pattern baldness pill commonly referred to as Propecia, due to that being the medication’s only licensed brand name in the UK and USA until October 2014, but which is actually the drug finasteride 1mg, started out as an enlarged prostate treatment.
+The oral male pattern baldness pill which is both MHRA licensed and FDA approved for this purpose – finasteride 1mg – started out as an enlarged prostate treatment.
 It was discovered to have the potential to treat men’s hair loss when those taking larger doses of the drug for benign hyperplasia started to see their previously thinning hair grow back.
 The drug was then developed into a male pattern hair loss treatment for medically-suitable men aged 18 years and over, at the lower 1mg dose.

-Minoxidil, which is a unisex treatment, cleared for use on both male and female pattern hair loss, is a vasodilator which was originally used to treat high blood pressure and taken as an oral tablet.
+Minoxidil, which is a unisex treatment, and the only MHRA licensed and FDA approved treatment for both male and female pattern hair loss, is a vasodilator which was originally used to treat high blood pressure and taken as an oral tablet.
 After patients started growing unwanted hair, its potential as a hair growth stimulant was explored and topical formulations were developed to treat genetic hair loss in both men and women.
-Although it has only been tested and cleared by the UK and US medical regulators in relation to androgenetic alopecia, Belgravia has found that suitable applications of high strength minoxidil can also be beneficial to other hair loss conditions, including scalp-only alopecia areata, as part of a personalised treatment plan.

 Whilst this new discovery from the Indiana University School of Medicine has clear benefits for the hair loss industry, with regards future clinical trials, it will also be useful to many other areas of medicine, including cancer research.